joaofm/get_ipma_sismos/README.md

 IMPORTANT

 I have no affiliation with IPMA, this is just a useful script I built for myself.
-If you use this script, please make sure to read and follow the IPMA API Terms of Service.
+If you use this script, please make sure to read and follow the IPMA API Terms of Service on http://api.ipma.pt/#about.